aman1176/adhoc-thinking/README.md

 link to problem: https://codeforces.com/contest/1536/problem/D

-Its a beautiful problem,i bet you to find more beautiful solution than mine.
+Its a beautiful problem,i bet you to find more beautiful solution.